oemof/tespy/docs/advanced_tutorials/develop_components.rst

 the parameter definition is extended one last time.
 For this purpose, the pressure loss in the cooling circuit :code:`dp_cooling` is described.
 As in the previous step, the value has not to be negative due to the :code:`min_val=0` attribute.
-The :code:`structure matrix` is then used to determine how the pressure loss is integrated into the equation system.
+Instead of a :code:`func` we can use the :code:`structure matrix` for this parameter.
+The :code:`structure_matrix` is used in the preprocessing to make a linear connection between inlet and outlet pressure in a way, that these two variables can then be mapped into a single one in the numerical solution finding.
 The :code:`func_params` attribute specifies the assignment for the internal calculation.
 Finally, the :code:`quantity` specified indicates the physical unit.

 .. literalinclude:: /../tutorial/advanced/compressor_with_cooling.py
     :language: python